On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 Lemma \ref{lem:type3} below describes a word $Z_{\sigma^n}$ containing errors of type II (see Definition \ref{def:typeII}) and the action of the second level of block-transformations on $Z'_{\sigma^n}$.
-According to Lemma \ref{lem:type3pre}, all errors to be normalized have the same letter $a$ (i.e., they are occurrences of non-normal spinned words of the form $\overline{a }\overline{b_1} \cdots \overline{b_t} a$, with the $b_i$'s being distinct from $a$ and $t$ possibly equal to $0$), and between two consecutive errors of the first level in $Z'_{\sigma^n}$ (at indices $[p+1+jk,i-1+jk]$, with $j=1,\ldots n-2$), one has a factor of the form $\overline{b_1} \cdots \overline{b_t}$ (possibly empty).
-Whereas the supports of the errors of type I are disjoint, next lemma shows that an error of type II involves errors whose supports form an interval that overlaps all the periods.
-Indeed, we see below that in type II the leftmost propagated error of the first level that occurs in $Z_{\sigma^n}$ error propagates on on all the $k$-periods of $Z_{\sigma^n}$, i.e., on $[i, p +k(n-1)]$ (with Notation \ref{notation}).
+According to Lemma \ref{lem:type3pre}, $ n \geq 3$, $\theta_{\sigma}(a)=a$, i.e., all simple errors to be normalized have the same letter $a$.
+Moreover all errors are occurrences of non-normal spinned words of the form $\overline{a }\overline{b_1} \cdots \overline{b_t} a$, with the $b_i$'s being distinct from $a$ and $t$ possibly equal to $0$: between two consecutive errors of the first level in $Z'_{\sigma^n}$ (at indices $[p+1+jk,i-1+jk]$, with $j=1,\ldots n-2$), one has a factor of the form $\overline{b_1} \cdots \overline{b_t}$ with the letters $b_j$'s being distinct from $ a$ for all $j$ (here we also use Lemma \ref{lem:propa}, Assertions (\ref{IIii}) and (\ref{IIiii})).
+Whereas the supports of the errors of type I are disjoint, we see below that in type II the leftmost propagated error of the first level that occurs in $Z_{\sigma^n}$ propagates on all the $k$-periods of $Z_{\sigma^n}$, i.e., on $[i, p +k(n-1)]$ (with Notation \ref{notation}).